simicd/blog-posts/create-first-python-package/create-first-python-package.md

 1. Open your Jupyter Notebook in VS Code and store your code as `.py` file in the package folder
 1. Set up and call your package in `main.py` using the VS Code debugger

+You can find the complete example [here](https://github.com/simicd/blog-posts/tree/master/create-first-python-package) 📚

 ## Next steps ⭐️
 Now we still have the entire codebase in one large module.
 In the next step we will write functions and turn the module into smaller chunks.